bcgov/digital_marketplace/src/front-end/static/markdown/markdown-guide.md

 ---

-_This guide has been adapted from the version written by [Adam Pritchard](https://github.com/adam-p), and the originally distributed version can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+_This guide has been adapted from the version originally written by [Adam Pritchard](https://github.com/adam-p), which can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 It is licensed under a Creative Commons License: [CC-BY](https://creativecommons.org/licenses/by/3.0/)._